optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 - [Subclassing in Python Redux](https://hynek.me/articles/python-subclassing-redux/)
   explains which types of subclassing are considered harmful and was very helpful for designing this proposal.

+For a summary of the new design philosophy, see [here](design-philosophy).

 ## Changes for optimization